jmmv-forestry/website/_posts/2015-06-19-how-to-commit-a-code-hack.md

 * Acknowledge upfront that the change you want to submit is not the best for reasons X, Y, and Z.
 * Demonstrate your full understanding of the issue by justifying the tradeoffs of committing your hack and explaining how you'd get rid of the hack in the future.

-These are the secrets to a smoother check-in process&mdash;even for those changes you will eventually regret.
+These are the secrets to a smoother check-in process---even for those changes you will eventually regret.
 Do them and hope for an:

 > _LGTM.
 You'll burn in hell for this._